Joy-Mamabolo/Snake/ReadME.md

 Agents:
 > Snake - The snake is of length 1 and does not grow.
 Snake is also non-learning, and implements greedy-pursuit algorithm (move towards closest prey) with barrier avoidance for when the safe_zone is active.
 > Prey - There are 2 kinds of prey: learning and non-learning prey.
 All prey start with random movements, and the learning prey must learn to avoid the snake.
 > Learning prey will have a 3x3 observable neighbourhood.
 In this world they will be able to detect other prey that are within this neighbourhood; the snake when it is in this neighbourhood; and walls when they are in the neighbourhood.
 They will also be able to detect the distance to the safe_zone marker from any place on the global grid.

 Environment:
 > Grid - Grid is a standard box with no intermediate obstacles.
 > Safe zones - The grid contains safe zones that have a specific carrying capacity.
 When the number of prey inside of the zone is below the carrying capacity, the edges of the safe zone become walls to the snake (active safe zone).
 When the number of prey inside the zone exceeds carrying capacity, the walls collapse and allow snake entry (inactive safe zone).
 The safe zone will remain inactive until both the occupancy of the safe zone is below capacity and the snake has left the safe zone (so that the snake is not trapped in the safe zone).

+Data persistence:
+> A game state dictionary holds some of the states of the different objects and is stored in a JSON file for eventual data analysis and model visualization.

+Visualization:
+> Matplotlib is currently being used for visuals.
+> The background and safezones are represented as a grid and drawn as a heatmap, while the agents (snake and prey) are plotted using the scatter function to allow for overlapping which heatmapping does not allow for in the current implementation.
+> The figure displays the step number and also displays the number of times particular prey have been captured using their prey_list indices as identifiers.